 About the Berkey and Its Practical Application

-We keep our Berkey right next to our dining table in our dining room for easy access during mealtimes.
+We keep our big Berkey water filter right next to our dining table in our dining room for easy access during mealtimes.
 I also use the filtered water from the Berkey in any baking or cooking that I need to do.
-We have extremely hard well water here at our new home and it tastes and smells perfectly clean after being filtered by our Berkey System.
+We have extremely hard well water here at our new home and it tastes and smells perfectly clean after being filtered by our Berkey Water System.

 The Berkey is made from high-quality stainless steel and only weighs a few pounds when empty (The Royal Berkey is 8 pounds.)
 It comes with an easy to use spigot.
 The Royal Berkey can filter 4 gallons per hour with the standard 2 black elements (double that with 4 elements but only 2 are required for proper filtration).